krmaffey/Portfolio/README.md

 * Working out (swimming, lifting)
 * Photography

+Here's a picture I took in Pittsburgh in Fall 2020:
 ![A picture I took in Pittsburgh, Fall 2020](IMG_1423.jpeg)

 ## What I Hope to Learn